Justice & Service

 San Juan de Limay - three boys

-Our Social Action Committee is the umbrella committee for the varied justice and service commitments our community undertakes.
-Its primary subcommittee, Peace and Justice, has been active since 1983.
-Members witness and advocate for social justice issues and peaceful resolution of domestic and international tensions, promote interfaith dialogue, educate and advocate for environmental stewardship and human rights issues, and have historically supported sister parishes in Nicaragua and Lithuania.
+Our Social Action Committee is the umbrella committee for our justice and service ministries.
+Peace and Justice subcommittee, active since 1983, advocates for social justice issues and peaceful resolution of domestic and international tensions, promote interfaith dialogue, educate and advocate for human rights.

 While St. Vincent’s no longer has a school on parish property, we support St. Frances Academy an independent Catholic high school with African American and Hispanic roots, and City Springs Elementary Middle School, an inner city school on the edge of our parish boundaries in Jonestown.
 Our parishioners donate their prayers, time, effort, and money for the success and thriving of these students.